-Acne is the most common skin disease, affecting 40-50 million Americans.
+Acne is the most common skin concern, affecting 40-50 million Americans.

-Your college years are prime time for Mr. Acne to come in like a wrecking ball and ruin your life (and your skin).
+Your college years are prime time for Mr. Acne to come in like a wrecking ball and wreak havoc on your skin.
 85% of people between the ages of 12-24 suffer from acne, so it might make you feel better to know that you are not alone.

 College brings a whole slew of new living conditions and lifestyle changes that can cause acne (think: dining hall pizza, weird or non-existent sleeping patterns, class overload).
 However, to truly pin down the culprit, you need to learn how to decode what each breakout means and how it was caused, i.e. deductive reasoning.